esciencecenter-digital-skills/research-software-support/modules/publication/slides-publication.md

 Note:

 Anything is better than nothing.
-Gitlab and Github are the mainstream, used by many and with lots of features.
+GitLab and GitHub are the mainstream, used by many and with lots of features.
 You might run into projects using other repositories.

 ==